Vigenère cipher: History

 The very first well-documented description of a polyalphabetic cipher was by Leon Battista Alberti around 1467 and used a metal cipher disk to switch between cipher alphabets.
 Alberti's system only switched alphabets after several words, and switches were indicated by writing the letter of the corresponding alphabet in the ciphertext.
 Later, Johannes Trithemius, in his work Polygraphia (which was completed in manuscript form in 1508 but first published in 1518), invented the tabula recta, a critical component of the Vigenère cipher.
 The Trithemius cipher, however, provided a progressive, rather rigid and predictable system for switching between cipher alphabets.

 In 1586 Blaise de Vigenère published a type of polyalphabetic cipher called an autokey cipher – because its key is based on the original plaintext – before the court of Henry III of France.
 The cipher now known as the Vigenère cipher, however, is based on that originally described by Giovan Battista Bellaso in his 1553 book La cifra del Sig.
 Giovan Battista Bellaso.
 He built upon the tabula recta of Trithemius but added a repeating "countersign" (a key) to switch cipher alphabets every letter.

 Whereas Alberti and Trithemius used a fixed pattern of substitutions, Bellaso's scheme meant the pattern of substitutions could be easily changed, simply by selecting a new key.
 Keys were typically single words or short phrases, known to both parties in advance, or transmitted "out of band" along with the message, Bellaso's method thus required strong security for only the key.
 As it is relatively easy to secure a short key phrase, such as by a previous private conversation, Bellaso's system was considerably more secure.

-Note, however, as opposed to the modern Vigenère cipher, Bellaso's cipher didn't have 26 different "shifts" (different Caesar's ciphers) for every letter, instead having 13 shifts for pairs of letters.
+However, as opposed to the modern Vigenère cipher, Bellaso's cipher did not have 26 different "shifts" (different Caesar's ciphers) for every letter, instead having 13 shifts for pairs of letters.
 In the 19th century, the invention of this cipher, essentially designed by Bellaso, was misattributed to Vigenère.
-David Kahn, in his book, The Codebreakers lamented this misattribution, saying that history had "ignored this important contribution and instead named a regressive and elementary cipher for him [Vigenère] though he had nothing to do with it".
+David Kahn, in his book The Codebreakers, lamented this misattribution, saying that history had "ignored this important contribution and instead named a regressive and elementary cipher for him [Vigenère] though he had nothing to do with it".

 The Vigenère cipher gained a reputation for being exceptionally strong.
 Noted author and mathematician Charles Lutwidge Dodgson (Lewis Carroll) called the Vigenère cipher unbreakable in his 1868 piece "The Alphabet Cipher" in a children's magazine.
 In 1917, Scientific American described the Vigenère cipher as "impossible of translation".
-That reputation was not deserved.
 Charles Babbage is known to have broken a variant of the cipher as early as 1854 but did not publish his work.
 One hypothesis is that he intentionally kept the general method secret, since he was a cryptographical adviser to his friend, Rear-Admiral Sir Francis Beaufort, during the Crimean War.
 Kasiski entirely broke the cipher and published the technique in the 19th century, but even in the 16th century, some skilled cryptanalysts could occasionally break the cipher.